 There are three main elements of a good body paragraph.
 In short, unity means that the body paragraphs speak only about one concept.
 Coherence refers to the logical progression of sentences and ideas.
 And finally, a paragraph that has a good flow uses transition phrases so that each sentence leads on to the next logically.
 Now, let’s take a closer look at each of these.

-Each body paragraph should focus only on one main idea, subtopic, or piece of evidence and relay information only about that concept.
-A body paragraph that contains many different ideas can be complicated to understand and is less convincing.
+Each main paragraph should focus only on one main point, subtopic, or piece of evidence and relay information only about that concept.
+If a body paragraph contains many different ideas, it can be complicated to understand and less convincing.
 On the other hand, a paragraph with unity fully explains a concept and ties it to the thesis statement without adding extra information that feels misplaced and may dilute the message.

 - The topic sentence of a body paragraph should clearly state the main idea being explored in that paragraph.
-Each topic sentence should have its own paragraph.
+Each such sentence should have its own paragraph.

-- Explain the connection between the topic sentence and the paper’s thesis.
+- Discuss the connection between the topic sentence and the paper’s thesis.

-- All the supporting details in the paragraph should connect to the topic sentence.
+- All the supporting evidence in the paragraph should connect to the topic sentence.

 Coherence means that there is a logical progression to the sentences and ideas in the paragraph.
 In other words, paragraphs should be structured in such a way so that they have maximum impact on the audience and make sense.
 There are several ways to increase coherence within a body paragraph (these are explained later on in this guide):